malashinroman/least_action/README.md

 from the paper).
 Without `--not_test` script will run only 1 epoch (you can use to verify setup is ok).

-If you use weights and biases you can enable logs via adding --enable_wandb.
+If you use weights and biases you can enable logs via adding --enable_wandb (to activate specify your login in local_config.py).

 # Results